Harvesting in Château Palmer's vineyard, September 2005. Copyright. Alain Vacheron

 Lalande-de Pomerol

-Bertineau St.Vincent, made by Michel Rolland, was quite marked by tannin, but well balanced, and had finely scented nose of ripe raspberries and blackcurrants.
-Needs time to develop into rounder wine.
+Bertineau St.Vincent, made by Michel Rolland, was marked by tannin but well-balanced and had a finely scented nose of ripe raspberries and blackcurrants.
+It needs time to develop into a rounder wine.
 88-89p.

 Fronsac/Canon-Fronsac

 Defi de Fontenil originates from a parcel with old Merlot vines in Fontenil's vineyard.
-It was aromatic and sappy, strong and powerful wine with rock-solid backbone.
+It was aromatic and sappy, strong wine with a rock-solid backbone.
 Splendid balance and depth.
 Brilliant wine.
 92p.
 Fontenil was slightly lighter and more marked by oak.
 91-92p.

-Dalem with a thick aroma of black cherries plus powerful and meaty palate, and Moulin Pey Labrie with a distinct nose of dark cherries and delicious structure, were both fine quality wines.
+Dalem, with a thick aroma of black cherries plus a powerful and meaty palate, and Moulin Pey Labrie, with a distinct nose of dark cherries and delicious structure, were fine-quality wines.
 89-90p.

 Bordeaux/Bordeaux Superieur